Rest API and Python API Documentation

 How to find the correct endpoint?

 Navigating through numerous endpoints with similar names can be confusing.
-If you ever find uncertainty about a specific endpoint, we encourage you to contact our support channel for clarification.
+If you ever find uncertainty about a specific endpoint, we encourage you to contact our Altium Support Page for clarification.
 Alternatively, you can leverage your browser's "network" feature to observe which endpoints are triggered when performing actions within the software's front end.

-How do you get/post a requirement's verification methods(VM) and components?
+How do you get/post a requirement's verification methods(VM) and Blocks?

-A requirement in Valispace can be associated with multiple verification methods (VMs), each of which can, in turn, have multiple components attached to it.
+A requirement in the Requirements and Systems Portal can be associated with multiple verification methods (VMs), each of which can, in turn, have multiple Blocks attached to it.
 Various verification method types are supported, including rules, test, inspection, analyses, review, and custom VMs.
 Each verification method type is uniquely identified by its own ID.

 You can use the appropriate endpoint to retrieve the IDs for these verification method types.